-- GPS Coordinates: 41.61666, -081.52253 - Tier 3 Water sample collected once per week from Memorial Day through Labor Day.
-Resampling occurs when laboratory results indicate an exceedance of the Beach Action Value of 235 CFU E.coli/100 mL sample. - 1) Public access, however the beach area is not recognized by the City of Euclid as a bathing beach.
+- GPS Coordinates: 41.61666, -81.52253 - Tier 3 Water sample collected once per week from Memorial Day through Labor Day.
+Re-sampling occurs when laboratory results indicate an exceedance of the Beach Action Value of 235 CFU E. coli/100 mL sample. - 1) Public access, however the beach area is not recognized by the City of Euclid as a bathing beach.
 There is unrestricted access to the beach area and lake. - 2) Moderate usage - 3) There are 2 stormwater outfalls located on either side of the beach, and one CSO outfall just to the east of the beach.
 The Euclid WWTP reports on CSOs/SSOs as they occur.
-CCBH tracks CSO/SSO data as it is reported by the City of Euclid. - 4) Sims Beach has been monitored by CCBH since 1994.
-Sample results are stored electronically at CCBH along with the weather and environmental conditions documented at the time of sample collection.
-The beach experiences water quality exceedances during rain events.
-Although Sims is not recognized as a bathing beach, the city of Euclid is notified of the sample results via email.
-The City of Euclid receives an annual report containing all sample results for the season.
-A sanitary survey was conducted in 1994, and again in 2011 as part of an Ohio Department of Health Great Lakes Restoration Initiative (GLRI) grant.
-There were no new sources of contamination identified as a result of the 2011 Annual Sanitary Survey.
+CCBH tracks CSO/SSO data as it is reported by the City of Euclid.